top of page

 Examples:

-Pronunciation is similar to how the letter “L” is pronounced in the words- Lizard, Leaf.
+Pronunciation is similar to how the letter “Y” is pronounced in the words Yellow, Yesterday, and Yummy.

 Examples:

-Pronunciation is similar to how the letter “V” is pronounced in the words – Vampire, Voice, Violet.
+Pronunciation is similar to how the letters “R” are pronounced in Rat, Rabbit, and Raccoon.

 Examples:

-Pronunciation is similar to how the letter “SH” is pronounced in the words, SHe, SHop, caSH
+Pronunciation is similar to how the letters “L” are pronounced in Lizard, Leaf.

 Examples:

-Pronunciation is similar to how the letter “SH” (श) is pronounced in the words – SHame, SHadow but with the tongue in a retroflex position.
+Pronunciation is similar to how the letter “V” is pronounced in the words Vampire, Voice, and Violet.

 Examples:

-Pronunciation is similar to how the letter “S” is pronounced in the words – Sun, Safe, Snail.
+Pronunciation is similar to how the letters “SH” are pronounced in She, Shop, and cash.

 Examples: